MinyoungWoo-Eric/DeepLearning_Project/README.md

 | Pipeline 1 | 3-class Sentiment Analysis (Negative / Neutral / Positive) | Fine-tuned DistilBERT |
 | Pipeline 2 | Extractive-Abstractive Summarization | DistilBART-CNN-SAMSum |

+Paste any Yelp review and instantly get:

+- 😠😐😊 **Overall sentiment** — Negative, Neutral, or Positive with confidence score
+- 📝 **Auto-generated summary** — key points extracted without reading the full review

+Useful for consumers who want a quick take, business owners monitoring feedback, or anyone processing large volumes of reviews.

+---

 **Why both?**
 Sentiment alone tells you *how* a customer feels.
 The summary tells you *why*.
 Together they give a complete, actionable picture of any review — without reading the whole thing.